ZYangChen/MoCha-Stereo/README.md

 ## Acknowledgements
 <ul>
 <li>This project borrows the code from <strong><a href="https://github.com/gangweiX/IGEV">IGEV</a></strong>, <a href="https://github.com/David-Zhao-1997/High-frequency-Stereo-Matching-Network">DLNR</a>, <a href="https://github.com/princeton-vl/RAFT-Stereo">RAFT-Stereo, <a href="https://github.com/xy-guo/GwcNet">GwcNet</a>.
 We thank the original authors for their excellent works!</li>
-<li>Grateful to Prof. Wenting Li, Prof. Huamin Qu, and anonymous reviewers for their comments on this work.</li>
+<li>Grateful to Prof. Wenting Li, Prof. Huamin Qu, and anonymous reviewers for their comments on this project.</li>
-<li>This research is supported by Science and Technology Planning Project of Guizhou Province, Department of Science and Technology of Guizhou Province, China (Project No. [2023]159). </li>
+<li>This project is supported by Science and Technology Planning Project of Guizhou Province, Department of Science and Technology of Guizhou Province, China (Project No. [2023]159). </li>
-<li>This research is supported by Natural Science Research Project of Guizhou Provincial Department of Education, China (QianJiaoJi[2022]029, QianJiaoHeKY[2021]022).</li>
+<li>This project is supported by Natural Science Research Project of Guizhou Provincial Department of Education, China (QianJiaoJi[2022]029, QianJiaoHeKY[2021]022).</li>
 </ul>